ErVito/LANResolver/README.md

 bash $HOME/LANResolver/LANResolver.sh -d
 ```

-In that mode the program will execute a `sudo arp-scan -l` every 5 minutes (by deafult, the period can be modified changing directly the constant `SCAN_PERIOD` defined in the script).
+In that mode the program will execute a `sudo arp-scan -I $interface $network` every 5 minutes (by deafult, the period can be modified changing directly the constant `SCAN_PERIOD` defined in the script).

 The root permissions are required only to run the scan but, once inserted the password when the program is executed in daemon mode, it replies to the subsequent resolution requests without any other input by the user.